 Aphid bug infestation is the worst problem encountered by agricultural and horticultural crops.
 If left untreated, these infestations induce stress and premature plant death, leading to lower crop yields and huge economic loss.
 These bugs can even infect ornamental plants and directly affect their development.

 Unlike other insects, aphids have evolved with an exceptional survival advantage as they can increase their population rapidly.
 Dual reproductive strategy together with shorter generation times and short maturation period for the nymphs to become adults (approximately 5 days) produce a large number of offsprings, And the ability to convert from wingless to winged forms allows aphids to disperse rapidly and contributes to their abundance and colonization of host plants over a large area.
-Aphid-mediated damages to host plant can be broadly classified into 2 categories – direct and indirect aphid damage.
+Aphid-mediated damages to the host plant can be broadly classified into 2 categories – direct and indirect aphid damage.

 Symptoms of aphid infestation